 - High pressure in the retina.

-Most are permanent, but there is a type of scotoma that is associated with a migraine and is temporary, often, is part of the headache aura, or a subtle change in perception that occurs before the migraine begins.
+Most are permanent, but there is a type of Scotoma associated with a migraine and is temporary, often part of the headache aura or a subtle change in perception that occurs before the migraine begins.

-- Central scotoma : This scotoma is perhaps the most problematic type.
+- Central Scotoma: This Scotoma is perhaps the most problematic type.
 It is a dark spot in the center of the field of vision.
-The remaining visual field remains normal, which often causes the patient to focus on the periphery or the outer limits of the field.
-This makes daily activities, such as reading and driving, very difficult to perform.
+The remaining visual field remains normal, which often causes the patient to focus on the periphery of the outer limits of the area.
+This makes daily activities challenging to perform, such as reading and driving.

-- Peripheral scotoma : This type of scotoma is a dark spot along the edges of the field of vision.
-While it interferes with normal vision and all the activities that depend on it, it is not as difficult to treat as a central scotoma.
+- Peripheral Scotoma: This type of Scotoma is a dark spot along the edges of the field of vision.
+While it interferes with normal vision and all the activities that depend on it, it is not as challenging to treat as a central scotoma.

-- Bilateral scotoma : This type of scotoma appears in both eyes and is caused by some type of brain tumor or growth.
+- Bilateral Scotoma: This type of Scotoma appears in both eyes and is caused by some brain tumor or growth.
 It is relatively rare.

-In fact, scotomas are devastating.
-They are the result of any injury that affects the pathway of the visual tract.
+Scotomas are devastating.
+They are the result of any injury that affects the pathway of the optic tract.